Skip to main content

 If you're a psychology graduate considering M.Phil in Clinical Psychology — yes, do it, if you can get into a good programme (NIMHANS, IHBAS Delhi, CIP Ranchi, or any growing number of RCI-recognized ones).
 Clinical psychologists in private practice in metros charge Rs.
 1,500-3,000 per session.
 The career prospects are strong and getting stronger.
 Psychiatric social workers and counseling psychologists also face good demand, though career paths are less established and pay is lower.

 I'm not sure whether the mental health workforce can realistically grow tenfold in the next decade as it needs to.
 The training pipeline is just so narrow.
-But even a twofold expansion would be transformative.
+But even a twofold expansion would change everything.

 Medical Coding: The Career Nobody Mentions